Introduction to Stock Market

 - It provides employment opportunities which leads to economic growth.

 Working in the stock market can be confusing, so people lose money in stock investing.
 Now let’s understand the mechanism of the stock market in simple words.
-As we have already discussed, a stock market is where stocks are bought and sold.
-A company makes available its shares to the public, which are purchased by the investors and, in turn, get a stake of ownership in the company.
+As previously discussed, a stock market is where stocks are bought and sold.
+A company makes available its shares to the public, purchases by the investors, and, in turn, gets a stake of ownership in the company.

 The buying and selling work around the simple concept that investors want to make the highest returns: buying the stock before the prices go up and selling them before it decreases.
 So the investors make money either through the price differential or dividends the company announces on a per-share basis, based on their profits.
 Also, companies do not declare dividends even if they have made profits as they want to retain them for future growth and operations.